-A student has the right of appeal against an assessment decision to the Assessment Appeals Committee (of the Academic Board).
+A student has the right to appeal a decision made by the Examination Board to the Assessment Appeals Committee (which operates under the authority of the Academic Board).
 An appeal that questions academic judgement in awarding a mark is not eligible.